 Opioid drugs, including heroin and prescription opioid painkillers, can produce withdrawal symptoms within just a few hours of the last dose.
 Symptoms of opioid withdrawal can last for a week or more.
 While unassisted withdrawal may not be life-threatening, it can lead to relapse and potential overdose.
 Seeking help during withdrawal can help to ease the mental, emotional, and physical discomfort that often accompanies withdrawal symptoms.

 Approximately 808,000 people in the United States reported using heroin in 2018, and approximately 11.4 million people used prescription narcotic pain relievers without a prescription.
 The United States Centers for Disease Control and Prevention (CDC) reported 56,064 opioid overdose deaths in 2020, and this number increased to 75, 673 in 2021.

 Continue reading to discover what to expect during opioid withdrawal, which treatment options are available and how MedMark Treatment Centers can help.

 When you take opioid medication over an extended period, you can build a tolerance to the opioid.
 This means that your brain and body become desensitized to the effects of the drug and you will need more opioids to achieve the same effect.

-Prolonged opioid use alters the way the brain’s nerve receptors function, and these receptors become dependant on the drug to carry out their normal functions.
+Prolonged opioid use alters the way the brain’s nerve receptors function, and these receptors become dependent on the drug to carry out their normal functions.
 The time it takes to become dependent on opioids depends on each individual person.
-When a person becomes dependant on opioids and stops taking them or reduces the amount they take, they experience withdrawal symptoms.
+When a person becomes dependent on opioids and stops taking them or reduces the amount they take, they experience withdrawal symptoms.
 Withdrawal is the body’s way of physically recovering from dependence on opioids.

 What to Expect During Opioid Withdrawal